Political participation post-Pandemic

 During the pandemic I have been delivering online sessions with young people, aged 13 to 25, about political participation.
 As a professional ‘lobbyist’ I’ve been sharing my experience of how the political system works and drawing their attention to the complexities of policymaking.
 The aim of the sessions has been to educate, enthuse and empower young people to participate in political life.
 I am far from the only one - The Oak National Academy is delivering a series of Citizenship lessons in partnership with the Association of Citizenship Teachers.

-The Pandemic has also given rise to local activism - with the rise of Mutual Aid Groups, clapping for neighbours who are frontline staff or key workers, changing consumption habits to support local shops and becoming reacquainted with local parks and communal outdoor spaces.
-This presents a real opportunity to engage people with their community and local politics, which suffers from an even lower voter turnout than national politics.
+The Pandemic has also given rise to local activism with the rise of Mutual Aid Groups and support for local shops and communal outdoor spaces.
+This presents a real opportunity to engage people with their community and local politics.

-It strikes me (and no doubt others) that we have an opportunity to ensure that the recent increase in political engagement is not short-term, and extends beyond the immediate impacts of the Pandemic, ‘clicktivism’ and protests, to getting young people voting and in regular dialogue with politicians.
-Embracing technology to democratise access to politics (don’t get me started on the Government’s watering down of virtual participation in parliament for MPs up and down the country…) and political education will open up opportunities for more inclusive democracies when the Pandemic is over.
+It strikes me (and no doubt others) that we have an opportunity to ensure that the recent increase in political engagement is not short-term, and extends beyond the immediate impacts of the Pandemic to get young people voting and in regular dialogue with politicians.
+Embracing technologies we've all gotten very familiar with during the Pandemic have the potential to democratise access to politics and political education and thereby create opportunities for more inclusive democracies .